bixb922/crank-organ/doc-software/README.md

 ## The tune list page
 ![tune list page](tunelist.jpg)

-Contract the page a bit to see all columns:
+Contract the page a bit to see all columns.
+Scroll up and down to see the complete page.

 ![tune list page wide](tunelist_wide.jpg)